top of page

 I didn’t always understand this complex psychology, but what I did understand was I never wanted to be overweight.
 So, in hindsight, I guess my ammunition for staying slim (notice I didn’t say staying healthy) was the fear of “getting fat,” as I used to say.
 In all honesty, it was a fear of resembling my dear mother, who dealt with her weight almost my entire life.

-We are a combination of all the information we surround ourselves with – the people we are close to, the books we read, the podcasts we listen to, etc. All of this filters through our minds, shaping beliefs and behaviors, whether positive or not, including our journey towards getting healthy.
+We are a combination of all the information we surround ourselves with – the people we are close to, the books we read, the podcasts we listen to, etc. All of this filters through our minds, shaping beliefs and behaviors, whether positive or not, including our journey towards holistic health.

 You see, our behavior is preceded by thought.
 Our body is a mirror of what’s going on in our minds.
 The words in our head and the things we say out loud to ourselves and others hold great power.
 These narratives run rampant in our minds all day long, often on autopilot.
-Therefore, fostering a healthy mindset for physical transformation is crucial for overcoming obstacles and experiencing sustainable changes in getting healthy.
+Fostering a high vibration mindset for physical transformation is crucial for overcoming obstacles and experiencing sustainable changes in getting healthy.

 Our Inner Critic & Fear